 4 October 2007: Kevin Rudd: Howard's Brutopia; the battle of ideas in Australian politics - "the culture war is essentially a cover for the real battle of ideas in Australian politics today: the battle between free-market fundamentalism and the social-democratic belief that individual reward can be balanced with social responsibility.
 Howard's culture war is in large part an electoral strategy drawn straight from the Republican Party's campaign manual."

 13 February 2008: Archive of Indigenous Issues pages - the number of pages dealing with some aspects of Australia's First Peoples has been growing steadily since we started our work in 2001, so it's appropriate we bring them all together on one page.
 Here's our archive of Indigenous issues.

-This website, and even our organisation, started because of our fury about Australia's treatment of refugees, in particular "unannounced boat refugees", or, as the Australian government wants to call them - also the new Rudd government - "unauthorised arrivals".
+This website, and even our organisation, started because of our fury about Australia's treatment of refugees, in particular 'unannounced boat refugees', or, as the Australian government wants to call them, also the Rudd government, "unauthorised arrivals".

 Project SafeCom has always been fairly blunt in its response to political spin coming from our Federal government, and even while the climate rapidly changed from the beginning of 2008, the three foundation stones underlying Australian society still call for a confrontation with politicians who maintain the term of "unauthorised arrivals".

 Australia is a signatory to the United Nations Convention for the Status of Refugees

 Because the UN Convention was crafted (in the time of- ) for boatpeople, it defines per se the notion of privileged access of those seeking asylum - also those who use boats - into those countries that have signed the UN Convention;